ShawRong/ShawRong.github.io/content/posts/How to use docker easy connect.md

 ```
 - Type "easyconnect" to launch easyconnect docker
 - Use VNC software to connect to "127.0.0.1:5091".
 If you are using mac, you can use software "ScreenSharing".
 The password is "xxxx".
-- Use screen sharing, type https://remote.hkust-gz.edu.cn to enter the domain, and type you account and password.
+- Use screen sharing, type https://remote.hkust-gz.edu.cn to enter the domain, and type your account and password.
-- Now you need to use the socks port "127.0.0.1:1080" as you proxy.
+- Now you need to use the socks port "127.0.0.1:1080" as your proxy.